 Discard gloves at the end of the session and ensure that other PPE is thoroughly cleaned with water after its use and checked for any damage.

 Contamination of PPE and clothing

 Following any contamination of PPE and/or clothing with HF, remove the garments at once and place them in a large volume of water such as a trough.
-Preferably, make the water mildly alkaline - for example, add a heaped tablespoonful of sodium bicarbonate.
-Clothing, heavily contaminated with HF, should be decontaminated (as above) and then be disposed of.
+Preferably, make the water mildly alkaline (e.g. add a heaped tablespoonful of sodium bicarbonate to the water).
+Clothing heavily contaminated with HF should be decontaminated (as above) and then be disposed of.

 6. Waste disposal/neutralisation